In 2009, the WHO published its hand hygiene promotion strategy. It was a multi-modal strategy and consisted of five modes. These were as follows;

 Yes, reminders help to promote the practice; however, regular changes to the messages are necessary since “message fatigue” surely will settle in with time.
 I am not sure why this “activity” takes such a prominent place in the multi-modal strategy.

-Component 6: Institutional safety climate
+Component 6: Institutional Safety Climate

-I believe this is the most crucial strategy in any behavior change effort since it is the immediate environment we live in that ensures sustainability.
+I believe this is the most crucial strategy in any behaviour change effort since it is the immediate environment we live in that ensures sustainability.
 However, the challenge is how to create it.
 The toolkit is not clear about its road map in this regard.

 The 2015 expert review: An important milestone